seenusnehil/IPL-win-probability-predictor/README.md

 - IPL match data from previous seasons
 - Team performance statistics
-- Player performance statistics
+- Venue data
-- Venue and weather data
+- Ball by ball data of each match

 The data is preprocessed and cleaned to ensure its quality for training the machine learning model.